remi-sc/x4-extensions/README.md

 - some sectors have seemingly invisible spline shaped fog lines (this may be a bug?)
 - on some sectors the testing positon from the save is not that representative but there that's a compromise to have consistent testing.
+- long range scanner can cause fog to appear for a while, is there a way to control it?